wongjiahau/random-ideas/callback-hell.md

 ```

 Basically, it is a pyramid of callback functions which is **hard to read** due to:
-1. Descending indentations
+1. Ascending indentations
 2. Lots of parentheses

-These problem is not just unique to JavaScript, therefore other languages also
+This problem is not just unique to JavaScript, therefore other languages also
 has their own remedies.

 Though these remedies are fine, they are mostly made of syntactic sugar, which
 some language designers might find it nauseous (at least for me), because
 there's only so much sugar that you can stuff before your language is causing
-diabetes (decision fatigue) to the user.
+diabetes (decision fatigue) to the user, and to the language designers.

 We will go through each of the remedy, and finally I'll present to you the
 *sugarless* solution.